 Cheesequake State Park

 Bring your four-legged friends to one of five trails available to hike or bike at Cheesequake State Park.
-The Yellow Trail may be the best option for families, it points out interesting sites and features along the way.
+The Yellow Trail may be the best option for families since it points out interesting sites and features along the way.

 Allaire State Park

-Allaire is a historic place to take the family for a day with walking trails, playgrounds, picnic areas and a restored village.
-There are 20 marked trails for hiking and mountain biking.
+Allaire is a historic place to take the family for a day, with walking trails, picnic areas, and a restored village.
+There are 20 miles of marked trails for hiking and mountain biking.

 Deep Cut Gardens

-Explore 54 acres of beautifully manicured gardens and greenhouses, filled with seasonal blooms and plants native to New Jersey and the surrounding areas.
-Your little will also love watching the fish at Deep Cut Gardens’ Koi Pond.
+Explore 54 acres of beautifully manicured gardens and greenhouses filled with seasonal blooms and plants native to New Jersey and the surrounding areas.
+Your littles will also love watching the fish at Deep Cut Gardens’ Koi Pond.
 Be sure to check out our experience at Deep Cut Gardens for more ideas on what to see while you’re there.

 Manasquan Reservoir County Park

 Families can spend an entire day outside with marked and unmarked trails, canoeing, kayaking, and a playground.
-The park spans 1,204 acres and surrounds the Manasquan Reservoir, a peaceful spot to end an exciting (but exhausting) day.
+The park spans 1,204 acres and surrounds the Manasquan Reservoir, a peaceful spot to end an exciting (but exhausting) trek.

 Black River County Park

-Part of the Morris County Park System, the Park is 510 acres and includes four marked trails perfect for hiking.
-Black River County Park has cultural sites too, making it a little different than most other trails.
+Part of the Morris County Park System, the Park is 510 acres and includes four marked trails, including a hiking trail with a waterfall.
+Black River County Park has cultural sites, making it a little different from most other trails.
 Hike in the Black River Gorge and stop by the ruins of Kay’s Cottage.

 Hacklebarney State Park

-Cutting through the State Park is the freshwater Black River.
-The Park itself has 9 trails – each differs in skill level.
-Some are narrow and rocky while others are gravel.
+Cutting through the State Park is the freshwater Black River, and there are 9 trails – each differs in skill level.
+Some are narrow and rocky, while others are gravel.
 Hike and then stick around for some incredible views of Hacklebarney Falls.

 Mahlon Dickerson Reservation

-The Reservation is home to about 10 blazed trails including the picturesque Pine Swamp Loop Trail which leads to the end of the Pine Swamp.
-The park spans 3346 acres and gives families the opportunity to hike, bike, and ski year-round.
+The Reservation is home to about 10 blazed trails, including the picturesque Pine Swamp Loop Trail, which leads to the end of the Pine Swamp.
+The park spans 3,346 acres and allows families to hike, bike, and ski year-round.